Gaussian beams and caustic avoidance in gravitational optics: Wavization of an observed light beam

-which is sometimes referred to as \textit{paraxial wave equation} in Newtonian optics.
-This follows from the fact that in the paraxial regime, second derivative of the wave function, with respect to the axis parameter, is assumed to be small and the ordinary wave equation reduces to eq.~(\ref{eq:Sch_classic})\citep{Torre:2005}.
-In our case, the physical problem is not much different, as we consider only thin light bundles which are studied via the linear geodesic deviation equation.
+which is sometimes referred to as the \textit{paraxial wave equation} in Newtonian optics.
+This follows from the fact that in the paraxial regime, second derivative of the wave function, with respect to the axis parameter, is assumed to be small and the ordinary wave equation reduces to (\ref{eq:Sch_classic})\cite{Torre:2005}.
+In our case, the problem is not much different, as we consider only thin light bundles which are studied via the linear geodesic deviation equation.
 The geodesic deviation variables of the bundle are transformed by a matrix transformation, $\mathbf{T}$, whose analogue in the Newtonian paraxial optics is known as the \textit{ABCD matrix}.
+Nevertheless, (\ref{eq:Sch_classic}) does not capture genuine wave behavior in our case, as the assumptions of the geometric optics regime still apply.

 In the next subsection, we identify what the paraxial wave equation (\ref{eq:Sch_classic}) implies for null bundles.
 This analysis will be important for the following sections once we relate the wavization procedure to physical observables of a light beam.